Lucky Lady (soundtrack): Overview

 The film Lucky Lady, directed by Stanley Donen, is set during the Prohibition era and follows a widow, played by Liza Minnelli, who decides to enter the lucrative business of liquor smuggling alongside her lover (Burt Reynolds) and a new partner (Gene Hackman).
 Set on the California coast, the trio faces mobsters attempting to take control of the illegal alcohol trade, leading to nighttime chases and sea battles.

-The soundtrack as centered on the nostalgic atmosphere of the 1930s, reflecting the film's setting.
+The soundtrack is centered on the nostalgic atmosphere of the 1930s, reflecting the film's setting.
 It features Liza Minnelli performing in a smoky nightclub style, songs by Fred Ebb and John Kander, original Bessie Smith recordings, and a spoken rendition of "Ain't Misbehavin'" by Burt Reynolds accompanied by banjo.
 The arrangements and conducting are credited to Ralph Burns, who also contributed to several pieces such as "Christy McTeague", "The Guymas Connection", and "Dizzy Fingers", as well as adaptations of traditional American tunes.

 The album was released in January 1976, as announced in the January 17, 1976 issue of Cash Box magazine.